Academic advising is a crucial element of

 been in classes for one week, and has had at least one class meeting for each

-of her courses.
-This is a good time to ask how she likes them and whether
+of his or her courses.
+This is a good time to ask how he or she likes them and whether

 she has read all of the syllabi carefully.
 The Add/Drop